Reporting Trips FAQ

 What types of activities do the trips include?

 Fellows meet with key government officials, representatives of nongovernmental organizations, members of the business community, religious leaders, members of the local media, and local citizens, among others.

 How long does the trip last?

 IRP's reporting trips generally last between one and two weeks.
-The trip to Nepal will last a week and a half.
+The trip to Ecuador will last twelve days.

 Who is eligible?

 It depends on the trip; read each announcement closely to learn who is eligible in each case.
-The Nepal trip was open to innovative journalists, bloggers, influential social media practitioners, and other media professionals.
+The Ecuador trip is open to innovative journalists, bloggers, influential social media practitioners, and other media professionals.

 Do IRP fellows have to be U.S. citizens?

 It depends on the trip.
-The Nepal trip was open to international applicants, but preference will be given to citizens or residents of Australia, Brazil, Canada, France, Germany, India, Ireland, Japan, Kenya, South Africa, United Kingdom and United States.
+The Ecuador trip is open to international applicants, but preference will be given to citizens or residents of Australia, Brazil, Canada, France, Germany, India, Italy, Japan, South Africa, Spain, United Kingdom and the United States.

 What costs of the trip does the International Reporting Project cover?

 Do journalists produce stories from the trip?

 Yes, fellows are expected to post frequent stories – such as articles, blog posts, infographics, interactive stories, slideshows, social media posts, video and audio clips – before, during and after the trip.
 Stories produced by Fellows run on the IRP website, but journalists are encouraged to collaborate with other news organizations as well.

 How are these reporting trips different from your Gatekeeper Editor trips?

 The Gatekeeper trips, which we offered from 2000 to 2012, offered an overview of each country.
 Our trips now have a specific focus on a given topic.
 In addition, we accept applications from a wider range of journalists, from new media experts to bloggers to established journalists using media in innovative ways.
 We also began supporting international fellows for the first time in 2013.